Alice Munro: Early life

-Munro was born Alice Ann Laidlaw in Wingham, Ontario.
+Munro was born Alice Ann Laidlaw in rural Wingham, Ontario, in 1931, during the Great Depression.
 Her father, Robert Eric Laidlaw, was a fox and mink farmer, and later turned to turkey farming.
 Her mother, Anne Clarke Laidlaw (née Chamney), was a schoolteacher.
-She was of Irish and Scottish descent; her father was a descendant of Scottish poet James Hogg, the Ettrick Shepherd.
+Munro's family was of Irish and Scottish descent, and the Scottish poet James Hogg was an indirect ancestor.
+Munro's mother was controlling, which worsened as she developed Parkinson's disease in the early 1940s.
+In her youth, Munro often received disciplinary beatings from her father at her mother's request.

 Munro began writing as a teenager, publishing her first story, "The Dimensions of a Shadow", in 1950 while studying English and journalism at the University of Western Ontario on a two-year scholarship.
 During this period she worked as a waitress, a tobacco picker, and a library clerk.

+First marriage

-In 1951, she left the university, where she had been majoring in English since 1949, to marry fellow student James Munro.
+In 1951, Munro left the university, where she had been majoring in English since 1949, to marry fellow student James Munro.
 They moved to Dundarave, West Vancouver, for James' job in a department store.
-In 1963, the couple moved to Victoria, where they opened Munro's Books, which still operates.